State Senate hopeful shoots mock Dominion voting machine in campaign ad

 Jackson later turned the camera on himself, telling the viewer that the Dominion voting machine “represents major threats to my life … my way of life, my family, my future.”

-He went on to repeat debunked myths about Dominion Voting Systems — that the company committed treason, bought off politicians and bypassed the legislative process.
+He went on to repeat debunked myths about Dominion — that the company committed treason, bought off politicians and bypassed the legislative process.

 “I just checked the Constitution, and most Dominion voting machines aren’t honest,” he said.

-Misinformation about Dominion Voting Systems spread after the 2020 election as Trump and his allies pushed unfounded theories that the presidential race was stolen thanks to rigged voting machines.
+Misinformation about Dominion spread after the 2020 election as Trump and his allies pushed unfounded theories that the presidential race was stolen thanks to rigged voting machines.
 Rudy Giuliani, who served on Trump’s legal team, also made erroneous claims that the company was connected to Venezuela and helped elect former president Hugo Chávez in a fixed election there.
 Dominion has repeatedly debunked the claims.

 Dominion has filed defamation lawsuits against Giuliani; Sidney Powell, another Trump attorney; and Mike Lindell, an outspoken Trump supporter and the chief executive of MyPillow, seeking more than $1.3 billion in each.
 Fox News, Newsmax and One America News also face defamation lawsuits.
 Dominion alleges the networks purposely broadcast false claims about the election and allowed guests to spread falsehoods freely.